bibekanandadatta/Abaqus-UEL-Hyperelasticity/README.md

 > The constitutive behavior of the material can be extended to include finite viscoelasticity, finite plasticity, and uncoupled finite thermoelasticity.

 > [!WARNING]
 > If the elements are used for materials near-incompressibility limit or under bending case scenarios, the user may want to opt for higher-order elements.
-Please remember that, these are standard displacement-based element formulations, and no special treatment for shear locking, hourglass modes, or volumetric locking is available.
+Please remember that these are standard displacement-based element formulations, and no special treatment for shear locking, hourglass modes, or volumetric locking is available.

 > [!TIP]
 > This file contains subroutines to obtain the Gauss quadrature information, interpolation functions for 2D and 3D Lagrangian elements and matrix operations.
 Users are highly recommended to go through these subroutines and can repurpose them to write their user element (UEL) code.